Discover 9 Instructional Strategies For Lifelong Learning

 • Example: A geography teacher uses maps, images, and videos to illustrate geographical features and processes.

-• Best Practices: Ensure visuals are relevant, clear, and supplement the main content rather than distract from it.
+• Best Practices: Ensure visuals are relevant and clear and supplement the main content rather than distract from it.

 Scaffolding: